M. S. Parthasarathy

 M.S.
 Parthasarathy or M.S.P.
 Sarathi (28 August 1924 – 29 April 1981) was an Indian film editor, director, and producer.
-He is nick named as "Japan" due to his hard working nature.
+He is nicknamed as "Japan" due to his hard working nature.
 He was closely associated with H.M.
 Reddy and worked numerous movies with him as an editor.
 He directed Telugu movie Errakota Veerudu (1973) with NT Rama Rao in the lead role.
 He edited Bhakta Kanakadasa (1960), with Dr. Rajkumar in the lead role which marked the official 100th film in Sandalwood (Kannada) film industry.
 He also edited Vaddante Dabbu with NT Rama Rao in the lead role.

 Parthasarathy also contributed to cross-cultural movies.
 He had collaborated with director and producer Robin Tampoe with whom he edited numerous films between 1958 and 1960 in Sri Lanka in Sinhala language.

 Early years

 Parthasarathy was born in Mylapore, Chennai, India, the eldest son of Annapurani Ammal and M.C.
 Sada Gopal, Mylapore high school headmaster.
 He did his schooling at Mylapore Government High School.
 Due to the family's financial situation during World War II, Parthasarathy began a lifelong career in the film industry, adoring various hats.
 He started his career as editor when he was 16 yrs old.
 He was trained on the job.
 In collaboration with Rohini Pictures he worked in both Tamil and Telugu film industry.

 Parthasarathy was well versed in five Indian languages (Tamil, Telugu, Kannada, Malayalam and Hindi) and two international languages (English and Sinhala).
 He has worked as associate editor and as editor in Tamil, Telugu, Kannada and Sinhala movies.
 Parthasarathy was the editor of movie Chandralekha (1948).
 The movie then underwent scripting and filming crew changes, and when the first director TG Raghavachari alias Acharya walked out on the film, Parthasarathy followed him.